Zach-Pate/Become-App/README.md

     *   Removed the visible drag handles from event tiles for a cleaner aesthetic.
     *   Fixed a bug where repeating events created for a future date would not be saved correctly.
     *   Fixed event deletion and implemented a conditional alert for repeating events.
+    *   Users can now drag the body of an event tile to reschedule it.

 ## Getting Started